MediaArea/MediaConch/documentation.md

 ---
 layout: default
-permalink: /software.html
+permalink: /documentation.html
-title: "Software"
+title: "Documentation"
 ---

-# MediaConch Software
+# MediaConch Documentation

 MediaArea's MediaConch strives to offer access and ease to users with a structure that operates similarly and efficiently cross-platform and functions in both an online and offline capacity within different interfaces.